Portrait of Nick Watton

 Wolfson Brands

-Wolfson Brands own multiple Shopify stores, with European and global markets.
+Wolfson Brands run multiple Shopify stores, with European and global markets.
 I have been working across their range, introducing new features and maintaining existing ones.

 I developed my role in the squad to include elements of team support both for the squad manager and team colleagues, covering elements of backlog refinement and sprint planning, general team support and code reviews, in addition to my front end development.